Smith College Botanic Garden

 RES 264/ WLT 264 Dostoevsky (4 Credits)

 Offered as RES 264 and WLT 264.
 Focuses on close reading of the major novels, short fiction and journalism of Dostoevsky, one of the greatest writers in modern literature.
 Combining penetrating psychological insight with the excitement of crime fiction, Dostoevsky’s works explore profound political, philosophical and religious issues, in a Russia populated by students and civil servants, saints and revolutionaries, writers and madmen.
 In a close reading of his fiction and nonfiction, the class traces the development of Dostoevsky’s style and ideas, considering how these texts engage with issues specific to nineteenth-century Russia, as well as the broader traditions of European literature and intellectual history.
-In translation. {L}
+In translation.
+Literature

 Fall, Spring, Variable